stephan-klein/supersonic/docs/supersonic/guides/architecture/communication/index.md

 This means that you cannot create "global" JavaScript variables, that singletons such as AngularJS services are not unique (since the code is loaded multiple times, once per WebView, and AngularJS maintains the service singleton separately for each ng-app instance), and so on.

 However, Supersonic has implemented certain ways that overcome these limitations and let you do everything a Single-Page App could do.
-There various thechniques for cross-view communication so you can certainly find a fitting solution for all your use cases!
+There various techniques for cross-view communication so you can certainly find a fitting solution for all your use cases!

 ## publish subscribe channel